aquasecurity/kube-hunter/src/README.md

 The second step is to determine what events your Hunter will subscribe to, and from where you can get them.
 `Convention:` Events should be declared in their corresponding module. for example, a KubeDashboardEvent event is declared in the dashboard discovery module.

+ `Notice:` An hunter located under the `disovery` folder should not import any modules located under the `hunting` folder in order to prevent circular dependency bug.

 Following the above example, let's figure out the imports:
 ```python
 from ...core.types import Hunter